 4. Leverage Automatic Hinting

 Also, upload your brick wall tree to Ancestry, but mark it as private.
-By so doing, you can do research on Ancestry that you can later sync with your RootsMagic tree.
+By so doing, you can research Ancestry, which you can later sync with your RootsMagic tree.

 Finally, link each RootsMagic 8 person in this database to the related FamilySearch family tree profile.
 Then, you can research using the FamilySearch website and later import each fact separately to your brick wall database as you build your project.

-In a previous video, I talked about syncing your information to Ancestry and FamilySearch that explained the steps for linking your database and these online trees.
+In the video, "Sync Your Family Tree Between Ancestry & Family Search with RootsMagic," I discussed syncing your information to Ancestry and FamilySearch and explained the steps for linking your database and these online trees.
 Be sure to watch it.

 5. Add Unlinked Persons to Your RootsMagic Database